launchflow/buildflow-docs/docs/reference/api/node.md

 app.run()
 ```

 A Node can contain multiple [Processors](./processor) and will deploy all Processors to a single [Ray Cluster](https://docs.ray.io/en/latest/cluster/).
-Multiple Nodes can be deployed together using a [DeploymentGrid](./deployment-grid).

 ## Create a new app

 Creating a Node object is as simple as: